 For those of you who have been waiting or will soon be waiting for help from Collis Roofing, please know we are working as quickly as possible to deploy estimators, technicians and crews as quickly as possible to areas with the most extensive damage first, have their information correctly in their local property appraiser so we can legally pull permits to begin work and have had their insurance claim approved.
 This allows us during a time with unprecedented need and demand to assist as many people in the communities we live in and serve as quickly as possible.
 Collis Roofing cares about our entire community and we appreciate your patience during this difficult time as we work diligently to serve everyone that we can.

-The national average wait time, before Hurricane Harvey and Hurricane Irma, was 4-6 weeks to have a roof replaced due to quality labor shortages by those with the legal right to work in the US.
+The national average wait time, before Hurricane Irma and Hurricane Michael, was 4-6 weeks to have a roof replaced due to quality labor shortages by those with the legal right to work in the US.
 Now with the extreme increase in demand due to the widespread damage during Hurricane Irma, no matter where you go, there will unfortunately be a long wait for estimate and for work.
 It may also be a few business days before we can call and let you know when an estimator can be in your area.

 At Collis Roofing, even though there will be a long wait, we are currently using multiple different methods for estimators to be deployed to you, to install tarps, repair damage and replace roofs that will help shorten the wait time you will have as much as possible.